 The summer travel season is in full swing.
 Today I’ve gathered up some of my favorite airplane travel tips and tricks to share with you, along with a free printable carry-on packing list.
 Hopefully, you’ll be able to pick up a few useful tips to help make your next airline trip a bit less stressful.

 I look back on that trip now and laugh at all of the things I did wrong.
 You should have SEEN all the crazy things I had packed in my carry-on.
 I even had a suitcase break open while coming down the conveyor belt because it was way too full.
 Thankfully I was young and somewhat naive, so most of those things didn’t bother me too much.

 After my kids came along, I soon became accustomed to flying with kids. alone. *gasp*.
-Now my kids are a bit older and easier to fly with but we still have a pretty strict set of guidelines for airline travel with them.
+Now my kids are a bit older and easier to fly with, but we still have a pretty strict set of guidelines for airline travel with them.
 The number one thing is, “if you can’t carry it yourself, you can’t take it.”
-Let me just tell you that rule came about the hard way.
+Let me tell you, that rule came about the hard way.

-As I mentioned before, I’ve learned a thing or two since my first experience with a long haul flight in 1995.
+As I mentioned before, I’ve learned a thing or two since my first experience with a long-haul flight in 1995.
 Today I’ve taken the time to type up my best tips and tricks for airplane travel.
-Since we are headed out again this summer, I thought I’d take the time to FINALLY type up my “go to” airplane carry-on packing list.
-I’ve included a link for you to download the list for free, just keep reading.
+Since we have headed out again this summer, I thought I’d take the time to FINALLY type up my “go to” airplane carry-on packing list.
+I’ve included a link for you to download the list for free; keep reading.

 TIP ONE: Pack your carry on carefully